From Friday 29 April 2022, luggage transfer prices will increase for all new bookings. Please click here for further

 This circular walking tour was originally designed in 4 stages to make use of the Youth Hostel accommodation at Aysgarth, Grinton, Keld and Hawes.
 However, there is plenty of other accommodation that we can organise for you, both in these four villages and in the intervening settlements along and close to the way.

-Planning your day stages - the Herriot Way falls conveniently into 4 stages averaging 13 miles each, stopping overnight at:
+Planning your day stages - the James Herriot Way falls conveniently into 4 stages averaging 13 miles each, stopping overnight at: